 5. Train your Python Chatbot with a Corpus of Data

-For training your chatbot even further, you can use an existing corpus of data.
+In this last step of how to make a chatbot in Python, for training your python chatbot even further, you can use an existing corpus of data.
 Here’s an example of how to train your Python chatbot with a corpus of data provided by the bot itself:

 The good thing is that ChatterBot offers this functionality in many different languages.
 So, you can also specify a subset of a corpus in a language you would prefer.

-What we’ve illustrated here is just one among the many ways to make a chatbot in Python.
+What we’ve illustrated here is just one among the many ways of how to make a chatbot in Python.
 You can also use NLTK, another resourceful Python library to create a Python chatbot.
-And although what you learned here is a very basic chatbot model having hardly any cognitive skills, it should be enough to help you understand the anatomy of chatbots.
+And although what you learned here is a very basic chatbot in Python having hardly any cognitive skills, it should be enough to help you understand the anatomy of chatbots.

-Once you understand the design of a chatbot fully well, you can experiment with it using different tools and commands to make it even smarter.
+Once you understand the design of a chatbot using python fully well, you can experiment with it using different tools and commands to make it even smarter.

 If you would like to know more about the creation of chatbot (or how to make one!), and other Machine Learning applications like Gesture recognition and more, check out IIIT-B and upGrad’s PG Diploma in Machine Learning and AI Program.